 Down, or plumage, either from duck or goose, is the gold standard in puffer jackets insulation.
 Down is rated by fill power: the measure of loft, or ‘fluffiness’, of the insulation.
 It’s generally a good idea to have something with a fill power of over 700 for winter months.

 As consumers become more conscious and aware, you’ll see down that is Responsible Down Standard (RDS) certified, meaning the feathers were gathered ethically.
-This is becoming a standard with many companies.
+This is becoming a standard among many companies.

 • Synthetic